Back in the Saddle

 Every year, the Children's Miracle Network (CMN) Hospitals Champions program identifies a child with a remarkable medical story from each state.
 These 52 champions represent 32 million treatments provided each year at 170 CMN Hospitals.

-Children's Hospital at Erlanger is proud to announce that Greer Cofield has been chosen as this year's CMN Hospitals Tennessee Champion.
+Children's Hospital at Erlanger is proud to announce that Greer Cofield has been chosen as the 2013 year's CMN Hospitals Tennessee Champion.
 Greer will serve as a fundraising and awareness ambassador for Children's Hospital, the state of Tennessee, and all children treated at the North American chairty's 170 member hospitals.

 At T.C.
 Thompson Children's Hospital at Erlanger, we recognize that children are not miniature adults- and we treat them accordingly.
 Children's Hospital Foundation is proud to assist in funding the Child Life program.
 Other programs the Foundation has funded include the creation of the kid-friendly Emily Ransom CT ranch- a dedicated pediatric CT scanner decorated to look like a western ranch and the expansion of the Pediatric Intensive Care Unit, so more kids like Greer can receive intensive care close to home.
 To support these projects and programs that help kids like Greer, please click here>>